Are You In A DeFacto Relationship?

 - It would be unjust not to recognise a defacto spouse’s financial or non-financial contribution.

 Each matter is unique and needs to be addressed according to your personal circumstances and needs.
 To speak with one of our experienced family lawyers, please contact our Brisbane office today.
-Call us on (07) 3221 4300 to organise a no-obligation initial appointment at a fixed-cost of $330 Incl.
-GST.
+Call us on (07) 3221 4300 to organise a no-obligation initial appointment at a fixed-cost.
 We will be happy to assist you in person, over the phone or by Skype.